riccardoperra/statebuilder/README.md

 Of course, this come with a built-in TypeScript support.

 ![Plugin architecture](./plugin-architecture.png)
-## Usage

-Solid already come with a state management system thanks to signals and stores, it already provides all necessary primitives.
+Solid already provides the primitives to build a state manaher system thanks to signals and stores.
 What's missing is a well defined pattern to follow while building your application.

-Rstate thanks to his composability allows to define the approach you prefer to handle your state.
+Rstate thanks to it's modular system allows you to define the approach you prefer to handle your state.

 This is the reason you see a `pnpm-lock.yaml`.
 That being said, any package manager will work.
 This file can be safely be removed once you clone a template.